prabhpreet-code/prabhpreet-code/README.md

 * 🌍  I'm based in New Delhi
 * ✉️  You can contact me at [prabhpreetsingh.singh0203@gmail.com](mailto:prabhpreetsingh.singh0203@gmail.com)
-* 🧠  I'm learning ReactJS and Exploring Web3
+* 🧠  I'm learning AWS and Exploring Web3

 ### About Me
 As a teenager at school, I always hated computers as a subject because of the monotonous curriculum and teaching.